 Our Gear

 When we started looking at doing our big lap, we realised pretty quickly that our beloved FJ Cruiser was not going to be the car to take us on this journey.
 This was mainly due to two reasons: first, it was a V6 Petrol and liked a drink, but the second and more important factor was that it could only tow 2,250 kg which wasn’t going to be enough to tow a caravan.
-So I made the reluctant decision that it was time to move on from the FJ and find a new steed…just what to get was the question.
+So we made the reluctant decision that it was time to move on from the FJ and find a new steed.
+But the big questions was what to get…

 The first was that the car could tow at least 3T, ideally 3.5T.
 We didn’t have a van yet but knew that 3T was going to be pushing it for the size of van that we were considering, especially once taking into account the gear we were taking which would raise the weight requirements fairly quickly.

-The second key thing was I wanted a Diesel engine, especially after coming from a V6 petrol that, in city driving or low range in the high country, could easily hit 25L/100km.
-I wanted something that was more fuel-efficient in normal driving as once we had something behind the car, the economy was going to get a lot worse.
-A Diesel engine is also useful due to the lack of spark plugs (less likely to get stopped in a water crossing) and the ability to engine brake which diesels seem to do so much better than any petrol 4X4 I have owned.
+The second key thing was we wanted a Diesel engine, especially after coming from a V6 petrol that, in city driving or low range in the high country, could easily hit 25L/100km.
+We wanted something that was more fuel-efficient in normal driving as once we had something behind the car, the economy was going to get a lot worse.
+A Diesel engine is also useful due to the lack of spark plugs (less likely to get stopped in a water crossing) and the ability to engine brake which diesels seem to do so much better than any petrol 4X4 we have previously owned.

 The other thing to consider was to have a Ute or a wagon.
-I liked the idea of a wagon for having a stronger chassis and being able to lock everything inside; however, I have also always liked dual cab utes (before the FJ my previous three cars were Toyota Hilux’s), and if we decided we needed the extra space of a wagon, we could always add a canopy.
-Having the space of a Ute did appeal to me as did simple things such as after coming back from camping for a while, all rubbish could be separate in the back of the Ute and not in the cabin with us.
+We liked the idea of a wagon for having a stronger chassis and being able to lock everything inside; however, Marc has always liked dual cab utes (before the FJ his previous three cars were Toyota Hilux’s), and if we decided we needed the extra space of a wagon, we could always add a canopy.
+Having the space of a Ute did appeal as did simple things such as after coming back from camping for a while, all rubbish could be separate in the back of the Ute and not in the cabin with us.

-Whilst I would love to say that money was no object in the decision, it was which ruled out the Toyota Landcruiser straight away but there were still plenty of options left.
-The main ones that I looked at and compared were the Ford Ranger, Mazda BT50 (the Ranger’s sister), Toyota Hilux, Nissan Navara, Isuzu Dmax and VW Amarok.
+Whilst we would love to say that money was no object in the decision, it was which ruled out the Toyota Landcruiser straight away but there were still plenty of options left.
+The main ones that we looked at and compared were the Ford Ranger, Mazda BT50 (the Ranger’s sister), Toyota Hilux, Nissan Navara, Isuzu Dmax and VW Amarok.

-The Amarok at the time had just come out with the V6 engine and did tempt me, but unfortunately it was only an option in the top of the line model that was circa $70k which put it out of the market.
+The Amarok at the time had just come out with the V6 engine and was tempting, but unfortunately it was only an option in the top of the line model that was circa $70k which put it out of the market.
 The space inside the cabins of the Amarok also seemed a bit small and the features a bit basic compared to other cars on the market.

 The Nissan Navara handled itself on road pretty well; however, it was worrying the amount of reviews complaining about the rear suspension under load.
-I also had hesitations about how well the smaller engine would go towing a caravan around the country.
-After doing more research on the car I decided to take the advice of people whose job it is to review cars full-time and decided that the Navara wouldn’t suit for what we had in mind.
+We also had hesitations about how well the smaller engine would go towing a caravan around the country.
+After doing more research on the car we took the advice of people whose job it is to review cars full-time and decided that the Navara wouldn’t suit for what we had in mind.

 Next on the list was the Toyota Hilux.
-It had the advantage that I had already owned three of them and it was a Toyota like all my previous cars; I liked the peace of mind that having a Toyota can offer purely due to their reliability.
-I know this is probably an outdated school of thought, but I remember when I first went around Australia all the cars were either Nissan or Toyota and they just seemed to always work.
-After taking one for a drive though it did feel a lot more cramped in the cabin than what I was used to.
-I noticed that it was annoying to try to brake and steer at the same time as the steering wheel was too close to my legs, so when I moved my foot to the brake pedal my leg was brushing against the steering wheel.
-This and the general feel of lack of space in the cabin ruled out the Hilux for me.
+It had the advantage that Marc had already owned three of them and it was a Toyota like all his previous cars; we liked the peace of mind that having a Toyota can offer purely due to their reliability.
+While this is probably an outdated school of thought, but Marc remembered when he first went around Australia all the cars were either Nissan or Toyota and they just seemed to always work.
+After taking one for a drive though it did feel a lot more cramped in the cabin than what we were used to.
+Marc found it particularly annoying to try to brake and steer at the same time as the steering wheel was too close to his legs, so when he moved my foot to the brake pedal my leg was brushing against the steering wheel.
+This and the general feel of lack of space in the cabin ruled out the Hilux.

 Once we had the car the next stop was off to ARB!